-Dr. Ronald Flowers is an Associate Professor in the Department of Leadership and Counseling and is currently serving as Department Head.
+Dr. Ronald Flowers is an Associate Professor in the Department of Leadership and Counseling and served as Department Head from 2015-2019.
 He has been on faculty at Eastern Michigan University since 2006, and in addition to teaching graduate courses in educational leadership, administration, and the history of higher education, Dr. Flowers has held several leadership roles.
 Before becoming department head, he served as the Director of the Educational Leadership Internship Program, as well as, President of the EMU Graduate Council.

 A historian, sociologist, and qualitative methodologist by training, Dr. Flowers’ has authored several works covering a range of topics across P-16 education.
 With an emphasis on organizational theory and a background in athletic administration, his research has examined the transitional experience of transfer student-athletes and analyzed the experiences and perceptions of academically successful African American college football players.
 In addition to an interest in intercollegiate athletics, Dr. Flowers has also explored the histories of The Michigan State Normal School, the establishment of Michigan’s public-school system, and rural schooling in the state.
 Currently, he is investigating the history of the Detroit Public Schools, specifically the development and implementation of the Educational Achievement Authority of Michigan.

 Before joining the faculty at EMU, Dr. Flowers gained significant experience as a college football coach, athletic director, and university administrator.
 In his free time, he is an avid woodworker and model builder.